 1. Files.com (FREE TRIAL)

-Files.com is a hosted FTP system that is resident in the cloud.
+Files.com is a hosted FTP system that resides in the cloud.
 The tool provides a range of secure transfer systems and can operate as SFTP.
 The Files.com team developed its own version of SSH and the file transfer system that it envelopes is effectively both SFTP and SCP.
 This service offers AS2 for EDI messaging and Amazon S3 for file exchanges with the AWS platform.

 The main use for this file server is as a store and forward system.
 You upload files by one of many methods and then mail out invite links rather than actually moving the file any further.
 Integrations with other apps mean that the tool can be used as the default drive behind your productivity apps and it can become a team collaboration file space.